 The National Income Dynamics Study (NIDS) is the first national household panel study in South Africa.
 It is an initiative of the Department of Planning, Monitoring and Evaluation (DPME) and is part of an intensive multi-million rand effort on the part of the government to track and understand the shifting face of poverty.
-The National Income Dynamics Study is implemented by the Southern Africa Labour and Development Research Unit (SALDRU) based at the University of Cape Town’s School of Economics.
-The research team currently is led by Professor Murray Leibbrandt, Professor Ingrid Woolard, Dr. Cecil Mlatsheni and Associate Professor Reza Daniels.
-The project is overseen by a Steering Committee made up of relevant senior government officials and independent experts.
+It is implemented by Statistics South Africa.
+The first five iterations of NIDS were implemented by the Southern Africa Labour and Development Research Unit (SALDRU) based at the University of Cape Town’s School of Economics.

 The study began in 2008 with a nationally representative sample of over 28,000 individuals in 7,300 households across the country.
 The survey continues to be repeated with these same household members every two years.
 NIDS examines the livelihoods of individuals and households over time.
 It also provides information about how households cope with positive or negative shocks, such as a death in the family or an unemployed relative obtaining a job.